xaur/decred-proposals/market-makers/comparison.md

 ## Market Maker proposal cost estimates

-Estimated costs are based on $30/DCR.
-I don't know what a good estimate of trading fees would be, but they would also be billed to the Treasury by i2 and Altonomy, the i2 proposal caps this at $20k/month but does not expect to reach that limit.
+Estimated costs are based on $30/DCR and $10k BTC, but these prices only affect the interest payments on loans.

 ### Tantra Labs